georgeOsdDev/react-draggable-tab/README.md

     `currentTabs` is array of tabs elements sorted with current order.

   * `onTabClosed(e, key, currentTabs)`: Called when tab of key was closed.
-    `currentTabs` is array of tabs elements sorted with current order.
+    `currentTabs` is array of tabs elements sorted with current order(including closed).

   * `onTabPositionChanged(e, key, currentTabs)`: Called when tab of key was moved.
     `currentTabs` is array of tabs elements sorted with current order.